 About the Author & Illustrator

 Joanne Casem stated, “It took me 2 years to look for the best illustrator.
-I wanted to make sure the illustrations convey the perfect funny feelings that “first time moms” feel throughout the journey.
-I came across Hannah’s illustration thru hashtags in instagram.
-She’s all the way in London, so our book was created with details of how we perceive motherhood across two very different cultures, but one language of mother’s love ❤️”
+I wanted to make sure the illustrations convey the perfect funny feeling that “first-time moms” feel throughout the journey.
+I came across Hannah’s illustration thru hashtags on Instagram.
+She’s all the way in London, so our book was created with details of how we perceive motherhood across two very different cultures, but one language of mother’s love ❤”

 I really liked that.
 No matter where you live a Mother’s Love is always the same.

 Joanne also went on to tell me she wrote this book for therapy to help her cope with the overwhelming feelings of becoming a first time working mom.
 “There is so much desire to do it all, and be all and very little talk about just do your all.
 I want to remind every mom that you are doing enough because sometimes that is all we need to hear to keep going.”

 One of my favorite thoughts, because I have felt this way and I know that everyone else probably has at some point in their lives, even if we don’t talk about it.

 “All you can be is all you can be, and all you can be is enough.”